Joe-Collins-1986/minesweeper/README.md

    <details>
       <summary style="font-weight:bold">Failure To Update requirements.txt File</summary>
    <br>
-   I failed to update the requiements.txt file with the modules i needed to run my code.
-As a result when it was uploaded and run through Heroku it gave the following error.
+   I failed to update the requiements.txt file with the modules I needed to run my code.
+As a result, when it was uploaded and run through Heroku it gave the following error.

    ![Requirements.txt](readme_assets/bugs/requirements/requirements.png)

-   Following a conversation with a Code Institute Tutor I realised my mistake and he showed me how to update this file automatically using the following comand:<br>
+   Following a conversation with a Code Institute Tutor I realised my mistake and he showed me how to update this file automatically using the following command:<br>
    pip freeze > requirements.txt

    ![pip3 freeze](readme_assets/bugs/requirements/pip3-freeze.png)